Google Sheets Filter Function: How and When to Use OneJan 25, 2023

 FILTER(range, condition1, [condition2, …]):

-Let's break that down and look at it in a little more detail.
+Let's break that down and look at it in more detail.

 This aspect of the filter highlights which cells you want to be included in your filter data range.